A completion theorem for fusion systems: Computations

-and so we denote by $x^iy^j$ the corresponding representations of $S$.
+Theorem 5.5.4 in \cite{Go} describes the irreducible representations of $S$.
+It has $49$ one-dimensional representations $x^iy^j$ which come from the quotient $ S \to S/Z(S) \cong \IZ/7 \times \IZ/7 $.
 Let $\omega$ denote a primitive seventh root of unity.
-The six remaining irreducible representations $z_j$ for $j=1,\ldots,6$ are described by their values on $a$ and $b$.
+The six remaining irreducible representations $z_j$ for $j=1,\ldots,6$ are determined by:

 and $z_j(b)$ is the linear transformation that sends $e_1$ to $e_7$ and $e_n$ to $e_{n-1}$ if $n \geq 2$.
 Here $\{ e_1, \ldots, e_n \}$ denotes the standard basis of $\IC^7$.
 Note that $z_j(c) = w^j I $.